Foods to relieve cough and cold

 • Drinking hot tea throughout the day keeps you hydrated.

-Pumpkin seeds are rich in zinc, a mineral that may help support immune function.
+Pumpkin seeds are rich in Zinc, a mineral that may help support immune function.
+Zinc intake around the onset of a cold may help reduce its duration [10].

 How to use:

-• Munching on roasted pumpkin seeds may boost your body’s ability to fight off infections.
+• Munching on roasted pumpkin seeds may nutritionally boost your body’s ability to fight off infections.

 • Adding them to salads and cereals increases their health benefits.

 • You can also take zinc supplements, which can provide additional support during a cold.
+The recommended daily intake of zinc for most adults is between 8-11 mg [10].
 Always consult your doctor before taking these supplements.

-Yoghurt is filled with probiotics that can enhance the health of your gut and bolster your immune system.
-Including it in your daily diet could help your body resist colds.
+Yoghurt is filled with Probiotics (beneficial bacteria) that can enhance the health of your gut and play a supportive role in bolstering your immune system.
+Including it in your daily diet could help your body resist colds as a general wellness practice.

 How to use: